cloud-gov/cg-site/_docs/getting-started/accounts.md

 #### If you need to change MFA to a new device

-If you need to register a new MFA device, and still have access to your old device (e.g. you got a new phone, and still have your old phone), you can [reset your mfa token here](https://account.fr.cloud.gov/reset-token).
-Log in with your old device, then reset your token.
-You'll be logged out, and can set up your new device on your next log in.
+If you need to register a new MFA device and still have access to your old device (e.g. you got a new phone and still have your old phone), you can [reset your mfa token here](https://account.fr.cloud.gov/reset-token).
+Log in with your old device then reset your token.
+You'll be logged out and can set up your new device on your next log in.

 #### If you can't access your token codes